edinburghhacklab/hacklab-training/syllabuses/Workshop/Sander/risk-assessment.md

 - Signage - signage is displayed showing warnings and PPE for the sander
-- Training - informing the user about how to tell that the sander is running, the risks of using a sander, what PPE should be worn, and how to turn off the sander.
+- Training - informing the user about how to tell that the sander is running, the risks of using a sander, what PPE should be worn, and how to turn off the sander, fingers should be kept 10 cm away from sanding surface
-- Equipment - Appropriate gloves and clothing must be worn, an emergency stop button is installed, first aid kit available
+- Equipment - Appropriate clothing must be worn, an emergency stop button is installed, first aid kit available

 ## Injuries due to losing grip on substrate